Soyuz TMA-19: Launch

-Soyuz TMA-19 was launched by a Soyuz-FG launch vehicle flying from Site 1/5 at the Baikonur Cosmodrome in Kazakhstan.
+Soyuz TMA-19 was launched by a Soyuz-FG launch vehicle from Site 1/5 at the Baikonur Cosmodrome in Kazakhstan.
 The launch occurred successfully on 15 June 2010, with the rocket lifting off at 21:35 UTC.
 After its separation from the last stage of the Soyuz-FG rocket, Moscow Mission Control Center began controlling the Soyuz TMA-19 spacecraft.
 Nine minutes into the ascent, the spacecraft settled into a preliminary orbit of 200.16 by 259.16 km with the inclination 51.62° toward the equator.
 The Soyuz spacecraft successfully deployed the solar arrays for power generation and the antennas for navigational and communication systems.
 Telemetry data received from the Soyuz confirmed that the spacecraft was performing nominally.

 Prior to launch, assembly of the rocket and spacecraft had been underway for several months.
 The Soyuz-FG rocket arrived at Baikonur on 11 March 2010, along with a Soyuz-U which was slated to launch Progress M-06M.
 The spacecraft itself was shipped from Korolyov on 16 April 2010, arriving at Baikonur by train three days later.
 Upon delivery, the spacecraft was moved to site 254.

 On 11 June 2010, final inspections of the spacecraft were conducted, and the spacecraft was then encapsulated in its payload fairing to form the upper composite of the rocket.
 The next day, the upper composite was integrated with the upper stage of the rocket that was to launch it, and subsequently the launch escape system.
 This assembly work took place at Site 112 of the Baikonur Cosmodrome.
 Once this was complete, the upper stage was attached to the remainder of the rocket in the MIK.
 A State Commission met of 12 June 2010 to approve rollout, which was authorised.

 Rollout to the launch pad began at 01:00 UTC on 13 June 2010, with the rocket departing the MIK propelled by a locomotive.
 Rollout lasted around two hours, with the rocket travelling 2 km from the MIK to the launch pad.
 The winner and runner-up in the patch design competition were present to observe the rollout.
 Rollout operations were completed by 05:00 UTC, when the rocket was erected on the launch pad.